-- Encrypt Data: This service encrypts plaintext data using an AES key. - Decrypt Data: This service decrypts ciphertext data using an AES key. - Clear AES Key: This service zeroizes and removes an AES key from memory. - Request Certificate: This service requests a certificate from a certificate server. - Import Certificate: This service validates and stores an X.509 encoded certificate in memory. - Export Certificate: This service returns the X.509 encoded certificate stored in memory. - Delete Certificate Requests: This service deletes certificate requests for the specified user. - Get Certificate Subject Key Identifier: This service retrieves the unique subject key identifier for the certificate. - Get Certificate Public Key: This service retrieves the RSA public key for the certificate. - Clear Certificate: This service zeroizes and removes a certificate from memory.
+• UnProtect Key: This service unwraps an AES key using a global AES session key. • Encrypt Data: This service encrypts plaintext data using an AES key. • Decrypt Data: This service decrypts ciphertext data using an AES key. • Clear AES Key : This service zeroizes and removes an AES key from volatile memory. • Request Certificate : This service generates an RSA public/private keypair and uses the generated keypair to request a certificate from a certificate server. • Import Certificate : This service validates and stores an X.509 encoded certificate in memory. • Export Certificate: This service returns the X.509 encoded certificate stored in memory. • Delete Certificate Requests : This service deletes certificate requests for the specified user. • Get Certificate Subject Key Identifier : This service retrieves the unique subject key identifier for the certificate. • Get Certificate Public Key: This service retrieves the RSA public key for the certificate. • Clear Certificate : This service zeroizes and removes a certificate from volatile memory.
+Crypto Officer • Install Module : The module is installed as part of the application's installation package.
+See the Crypto Officer and User Guidance document for more information. • Zeroization: Module CSPs can be explicitly zeroized.
+See section on Key Zeroization below. • Do Power Up Self Test: This service performs on demand power up self tests required by FIPS 140-2. • Get Power Up Self Test Status: This service provides the current status of the cryptographic module. • Get FIPS Mode : This service returns the current mode of operation of the cryptographic module (FIPS or non-FIPS).

-Crypto Officer

-- Install Module: This service installs the module. - Zeroization: This service zeroizes module CSPs. - Do Power Up Self Test: This service performs on demand power up self tests required by FIPS 140-2. - Get Power Up Self Test Status: This service provides the current status of the cryptographic module. - Get FIPS Mode: This service returns the current mode of operation of the cryptographic module (FIPS or non-FIPS).